PowerDNS/pdns/docs/markdown/authoritative/backend-remote.md

 ```

 ### `getDomainKeys`
 Retrieves any keys of kind.
 The id, flags are unsigned integers, and active is boolean.
 Content must be valid key record in format that PowerDNS understands.
-You are encouraged to implement [the section called "addDomainKey](#adddomainkey), as you can use [`pdnssec`](internals.md#pdnssec) to provision keys.
+You are encouraged to implement [the section called "addDomainKey"](#adddomainkey), as you can use [`pdnssec`](internals.md#pdnssec) to provision keys.

 * Mandatory: for DNSSEC
 * Parameters: name, kind